3,000 tpa ERMS SR Demonstration Plant

 ERMS SR – Stage Two

-Stage 2 is the ilmenite leaching and EARS acid regeneration section of the plant.
-Roasted ilmenite and hydrochloric acid (HCl) are mixed and pumped into Austpac’s patented continuous leach vessel, where the iron is leached from the ilmenite leaving a high TiO2 solid.
-The solid synthetic rutile is separated from the iron chloride solutions on a filter, then dried, heated (calcined) and finally passed over a magnetic separator to remove any remaining waste minerals.
-The finished synthetic rutile is stored in bags ready for shipping to selected consumers for market trials.
+Stage two comprised the ilmenite leaching and EARS acid regeneration section of the plant.
+Roasted ilmenite and hydrochloric acid (HCl) were mixed and pumped into Austpac’s patented continuous leach vessel, where the iron was leached from the ilmenite leaving a high TiO2 solid.
+The solid synthetic rutile was separated from the iron chloride solutions on a filter, then dried, heated (calcined) and finally passed over a magnetic separator to remove any remaining waste minerals.

-The iron chloride rich “spent leach liquor” is pumped to the adjacent EARS acid regeneration plant, where it is dried in a fluid bed evaporator to form a solid iron chloride pellet.
-The pellets are then heated in the fluid bed pyrohydrolysis reactor to form hydrogen chloride gas and iron oxide pellets.
-The gas is absorbed in water, forming strong HCl which is returned to the leaching section.
-The iron oxide is then passed to Austpac’s proprietary fluid bed “metalliser” where it is reduced to iron metal (DRI) in a single step.
+The iron chloride rich “spent leach liquor” was pumped to the adjacent EARS acid regeneration plant, where it was dried in a fluid bed evaporator to form a solid iron chloride pellet.
+The pellets were then heated in the fluid bed pyrohydrolysis reactor to form hydrogen chloride gas and iron oxide pellets.
+The gas was absorbed in water, forming strong HCl which was returned to the leaching section.
+The iron oxide was then passed to Austpac’s proprietary fluid bed “metalliser” where it was reduced to iron metal (DRI).

-In September 2008, iron ore fines from Pilbara region of WA were used for the initial testing of the EARS section to ensure proper transfer of solids throughout the system, to commission the fluid bed metallising section, and to successfully produce a Direct Reduced Iron (DRI) product.
-It is highly significant that Austpac’s DRI process has now been demonstrated as applicable for value-adding to iron ore.
-The DRI process is protected by a patent application.
+Commissioning of the synthetic rutile and iron production section commenced in July 2008.
+In September 2008, iron ore fines from Pilbara region of WA were used to commission the fluid bed metallising section, and to successfully produce an iron product.
+It is highly significant that Austpac’s Iron Reduction process was demonstrated as applicable for value-adding to iron ore.

-A tank farm was installed next to the process tower to ensure the secure and safe storage of spent leach liquor, pickle liquor and fresh hydrochloric acid.
-Additional tanks were installed to recycle process water and to capture all storm water run off, both saving water and ensuring that the plant produces no liquid effluents.
+A tank farm was installed to store spent leach liquor, pickle liquor, regenerated hydrochloric acid, process water for recycling, and to capture storm water run-off, both saving water and ensuring that the plant produces no liquid effluents.

-A carbon dioxide (CO2) absorption system was installed in the EARS section to remove over half of the CO2 from the exit roaster gas.
-The CO2 is very pure and in a commercial plant would be stored for sale to other industries, thus creating revenue whilst also demonstrating environmental responsibility.
+A carbon dioxide (CO2) absorption system is integral to the EARS/Iron Reduction process which removes over half of the CO2 from the exit roaster gases.
+In a commercial plant the CO2 could be stored for sale to other industries, thus creating revenue whilst demonstrating environmental responsibility.

-In October 2008, Austpac’s patented Continuous Leach Reactor (CLR) was used to leach ilmenite from the Murray Basin that had been roasted during Stage 1.
-The leached ilmenite was dried, calcined and passed over a rare earth roll magnet to ensure the purity of the synthetic rutile product.
-Analyses of samples confirmed that this bulk synthetic rutile contains over 97% TiO2.
-The production of such an ultra high grade product proved the leaching efficiency of the CLR equipment and exceeded expectations based on previous bench-scale leaching of the same ilmenite.
-The bulk synthetic rutile also contained very low levels of iron and other impurities, and negligible amounts uranium and thorium, confirming it is suitable for titanium metal manufacture.
+By October 2008, Stage Two of the Plant was operational, and the previously roasted ilmenite from the Murray Basin was leached in Austpac’s patented Continuous Leach Reactor (CLR).
+The leached ilmenite was dried, calcined and any remaining magnetic particles were removed to ensure purity of the bulk synrutile.
+Analyses of the bulk sample confirmed that the synrutile contained over 97% TiO2, proving the leaching efficiency of the CLR equipment.
+The bulk synrutile also contained very low levels of iron and other impurities, and negligible amounts uranium and thorium, confirming it is suitable for titanium metal manufacture.

-Data from the operation of the Demonstration Plant will be used for detailed engineering design and for the bankable feasibility study into a 60,000 tpa commercial ERMS SR synthetic rutile plant.
+Data from the 2008 operations at the ERMS SR Demonstration Plant and the upcoming operations of the Newcastle Iron Recovery Plant will in the future be used for detailed engineering design and a bankable feasibility study into a future commercial ERMS SR synthetic rutile plant.

 Return to top